syntasso/workshop/writing-a-promise/README.md

 The script will download the necessary files in the `resources` directory.
 You are now ready to inject the Jenkins files into the `jenkins-promise-template.yaml`.

-To make this step simpler we have written a _very basic_ tool to grab all YAML documents from all YAML files located in `resources` and inject them into the `workerClusterResources` scalar.
+To make this step simpler we have written a _very basic_ tool to grab all YAML documents from all YAML files located in `resources` and inject them into the `workerClusterResources` field.

 To use this tool, you will need to download the correct binary for your computer from [GitHub releases](https://github.com/syntasso/kratix/releases/tag/v0.0.1):